 It’s like let’s say you know throughout the week, you get lots of emails that you have to reply to it makes sense to do that all at the same time.
 Rather than taking five minutes out sort of here and there every hour of the day to reply to emails.

-I find that batching all these similar tasks together really help.
+I find that batching all these similar tasks together really helps.
 Because I’m not then context switching.
 It’s not like I’m working on a blog and suddenly I’m replying to an email and start I’m working in a blog.
 And then when I’ve got when I make the time.
 I’m going to reply to these 16 emails that I have to reply to equally.
-The same thing applies to writing articles.
+The same thing applies to write articles.

 3. My rule for watching TV